Yesterday, the neighbor girl came over to play with the kids in the yard with the sprinkler.

 I really like this book.
 It is a fun read and it has useful, every day patterns in it.
 There are a lot of knitting books that make me think I want them but when they come, um...they have maybe one pattern I would actually knit.
 However, this one has a lot of basic but fun patterns that can be used with any type of yarn you have around in your stash.
 LOVE IT!

+I also got a homemade flower from Simon, a lovely homemade card & flower from Hannah and this gorgeous bracelet from Hannah.
+I have been wearing it all day.
 As I write this, Hannah is out swimming in the pool while David does the pool chemicals and all that to the pool.
 I really think she will finally be swimming by the end of summer.

 I am almost finished with the baby sweater.
 I only have the left front to do and then I am done knitting and can start my shawl for the Amazing Lace.